tjreinhardt/Pixr/README.md

-# Welcome to Sweetr!
+# Welcome to Pixr!

-Thanks for using Sweetr app!
-Here you can share images of your favorite sweets/desserts/recipes with the rest of the world!
-Feel free to browse and explore all the sweet treats that humanity has to offer!!
+Thanks for using Pixr app!
+Here you can share images of your favorite images with the rest of the world!
+Feel free to browse and explore all the cool images that humanity has to offer!!

-Live-link to Sweetr here: https://sweetr.herokuapp.com/signup
+Live-link to Pixr here: https://pixr.herokuapp.com/signup

-## Sweetr User Guide
+## Pixr User Guide

 Phase 1:
 1) Clone the repo and run npm install